maria-celticfort/talkie_talkie/README.md

 ## Patch Notes
 Note: Alpha versions are not complety working at all.
 There are just WIPs

+### Alpha 0.20 (2022/05/31)
+- User Experience was improved:
+  - Users can check their profiles and edit them
+  - User name and pronouns will be displayed during chats

+- An easter egg was added
+- A couple bugs were fixed

 ### Alpha 0.20 (2022/05/29)
 - Matchmaking and chat system were added.
 Users can search for a topic in two languages: spanish and english, they will be matched with someone that is looking for the same and they will able to chat.